Cloud server configurations

 For basic cloud servers, 1 to 64 vCPUs, 2 GB to 256 GB RAM, 30 GB to 1.5 TB local disk are available.

-In arbitrary configurations, you can select any resource ratio within the available values.
+In custom configurations, you can select any resource ratio within the available values.
 The available values depend on the pool segment and the utilization of the allocated cores.

 Available resource values for building cloud servers with dedicated cores.